signalfx/signalfx-nodejs-tracing/docs/API.md

 | omitReserved | `false` | If `true`, skip tracing for reserved events: https://socket.io/docs/emit-cheatsheet/ |
 | omitEvents   | `[]`    | A list of events that should not be traced                                           |

+#### when.js

+When.js promises will automatically be instrumented to propagate active span context across `.then()` callbacks.
+Please note this does not mean each promise will automagically result in traced execution, but instead adds to ease of custom instrumentation and enhanced instrumentation compatibility.

+#### winston

+The winston instrumentation will automatically add fields for the current `trace_id` and active `span_id`, if applicable, for each logged statement.

 ### Advanced Configuration

 #### Tracer settings